kiwiphoenix364/simple-shader/README.md

 2) .setNewShader - sets a new shader (input not unpacked)
 3) .directSetUnpackedShader - sets a new already unpacked shader (from .unpack)
 ## Custom Shaders
 Each shader pack is made up of 2 parts - the tint name array and the tint packs array.
 They are respective, meaning the first name will correspond to the first of the other array, etc. The tint name array is an array of strings that correspond to the tint packs.
 The tint pack array is an array of number arrays.
 Each number array in the tint packs array consists of 16 numbers.
+The number arrays are in order of corresponding screen colors, meaning the first slot ([0]) will correspond to color 0, the fifth slot ([4]) will correspond to color 4, etc. The 0 slot in the number arrays should be 0.